transposit/transposit-js-sdk/docs/methods/user-setting.md

 > You must expose app data endpoints before calling these methods.

 Write to and read from [user settings](https://www.transposit.com/docs/building/user-config/#user-settings-schema) on behalf of the signed-in user.
 These methods only work for apps using sign-in.

-User settings rely on a pre-configured schema.
-Use [stash](./stash.md) if you want a schemaless key-value store.
+They rely on a pre-configured schema.

 ```javascript
 await transposit.userSetting.put("key-in-schema", "some-value");